 It has been known for decades that face masks don’t work against respiratory virus epidemics.
 Why has much of the world nonetheless fallen for the face mask folly?
-Ten reasons.
+Twelve reasons.

 1) The droplet model